TruongMinhDuong99/BTNhomTKPM/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions
-1. Download Project1-AzureInfrastructureOperations zip file
+1. Download and unzip the Project1-AzureInfrastructureOperations zip file
-2. Authenticate into Azure
+2. Open Open Command Prompt and and move to the folder containing the source code
     ```
+    cd source code path
+    ```
+3. Authenticate into Azure
+    ```
     az loggin
     ```
-3. Create the Policy Definition
+4. Create the Policy Definition
     ```
     az policy definition create --name tagging-policy --display-name "deny-if-untagged-resources" --description "This policy ensures all indexed resources in your subscription have tags and deny deployment if they do not." --rules "project1-policy.json" --mode All
     ```
-4. Create the Policy Assignment
+5. Create the Policy Assignment
     ```
     az policy assignment create --name tagging-policy --display-name "deny-if-untagged-resources" --policy tagging-policy
     ```
-5. List the Policy Assignments to verify
+6. List the Policy Assignments to verify
     ```
     az policy assignment list
     ```
-6. Create a Server Image with Packer
+7. Create a Server Image with Packer
     - Get application id, secrect key, subscription id in your Service Principal Details when you create Udacity Lab
     - Fill in variables section in the server.json file
         ```